raspberry-pi-nano

 To ‘cut’/‘copy’ and ‘paste’, we press one of the following keyboard shortcuts:

-In Nano, ‘cutting’ and ‘pasting’ is more common than ‘copying’.
+In Nano, ‘cut’ is used more frequently than ‘copy’.
 In fact, you can see that the ‘copy’ shortcut is different from ‘cut’ or ‘paste’.
-That’s why many times ‘cut’ is followed by ‘paste’, instead of ‘copy’.
+That’s why ‘cut’ followed by ‘paste’ is often used instead of ‘copy’.

-Another curiosity is that, if we use ‘cut’ without having a selection, we will cut the entire line.
-In addition, if we use ‘cut’ multiple times without moving the cursor, we will add the lines to the clipboard.
-When pasting them, we will add all the lines from the clipboard.
+Another curiosity is that if we use ‘cut’ without having a selection, we will cut the entire line.
+Moreover, if we use ‘cut’ several times without moving the cursor, we will add the lines to the clipboard.
+When pasting, we will add all the lines from the clipboard.

 Selecting text only with the keyboard is quite cumbersome.
-When we do not have a mouse available, we have no choice, but often we will have a mouse available.
+When we don’t have a mouse available, there’s no other choice, but in many cases, we will have a mouse available.

 A less known trick is that it is possible to activate/deactivate mouse support by pressing: